Q: What are the advantages of being on a team?

 Q: How is Young Medalists different from other teams?

 A: First, we use more of our sponsorship money for coaching and team direction for riders as opposed to bikes, equipment, clothing and entry fees.
 This is because we believe that it's important to learn the fundamentals of riding and racing first.
 Sponsorship is a privilege, not a right.
 For 10-14 year olds, the team subsidizes one indoor, track or road group training session per week.
+Second, we encourage young cyclists to participate in a variety of activities, not just cycling.
+In the Lehigh Valley, it's easy to load up on cycling activities: BRL, the weekly Derby rides, Thursday Night Crits, Masters and Rookies, in addition to road racing.
+For younger riders, that is really too much time on your bike.
+Cycling is not a load-bearing exercise, nor a 10,000-touch skill-based discipline, and children benefit from playing other sports.
+There is plenty of time as a teen to develop the endurance and strength necessary to succeed in cycling.

 Q: What is the difference between Team Young Medalists and Young Medalists High Performance (YMHP)?

-Q: Are you a road team or a track team or both?
+Q: Are you just a road team?

 Q: Are you an elite racing team or a club team or both?